AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ### Show and hide columns

-The Payouts report shows most available columns of information by default.
-You can, however, customize which columns you see in your report.
+The Payouts report view shows most available columns of information by default.
+You can, however, customize which columns you see in the report.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Payouts]**.
 1. Click the _Column settings_ icon (![column settings icon](assets/column-settings.png)).
 1. To customize which columns you see in the report, check or uncheck columns in the list.

-   The Payouts report will immediately show any changes you made in the Column settings menu.
+   The Payouts report view will immediately show any changes you made in the Column settings menu.
 The column preferences will be saved and will remain in effect if you navigate away from the report view.

 ### Download transactions